Diophantine Equations, Combinatorics, Analysis in Number Theory

 • To discuss recent, highly influential applications and explore new ones;

 • To assist early career researchers by connecting them to each other and to leading figures.
-As part of this, there is an accompanying two-day workshop for early career researchers to be held at ICMS, 19-20 June 2025.
-Please see this link for more information: https://www.icms.org.uk/DiophantineEquationsEmergingResearchers
+As part of this, there was an accompanying two-day workshop for early career researchers held at ICMS, 19-20 June 2025 - Diophantine Equations, Combinatorics, Analysis in Number Theory: Emerging Researchers

-Another objective is to celebrate Trevor Wooley’s revolutionary contributions across these three areas.
+Another objective was to celebrate Trevor Wooley’s revolutionary contributions across these three areas.
 Trevor has been an inspirational leader in these fields for decades, and many of us would relish the opportunity to reflect on his ongoing breakthrough work.

 Mathematika Special Issue: